Chapter amendments to the AVOID Act

 Chapter amendments are technical corrections or clarifications passed by the Legislature after the original bill is signed into law.
 They are commonly used when practitioners identify drafting errors, unintended consequences, or provisions that require additional specificity before courts can apply them consistently.

-Provisions unchanged by the chapter amendments
+What the chapter amendments changed

 Stay informed